-What Are the Components of an Appraisal?
+What Are the Parts of an Appraisal?

-Once the site has been inspected, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+After the inspection, we use two or three approaches to determining the value of real property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use a third way of valuing a house.
 In this case, the amount of revenue the property yields is factored in with other rents in the area for comparable properties to determine the current value.

 Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
 The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
 Depending on the specific situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
 The bottom line is, an appraiser from Frigoletto & Associates Inc. will help you attain the most accurate property value, so you can make wise real estate decisions.